sjtug/SJTUThesis/README_en-US.md

 .\Compile.bat cleanall        # remove everything produced by make all .\Compile.bat wordcount       # count the words of the thesis
 ```

+For more information about the implementation and usage of the template, please refer to the document [`sjtutex.pdf`](https://mirrors.sjtug.sjtu.edu.cn/ctan/macros/latex/contrib/sjtutex/sjtutex.pdf).

 ## Feedback